sage-code/eve/manual/structure.md

 ```

 argument_value ::= constant literal, expression or variable
-argument_list  := agument_name:argument_value, ...
+argument_list  ::= agument_name:argument_value, ...

 **Routine termination**
 A routine end with keyword return.
 When routine is terminated, program execution will continue with the next statement after the routine call.
 Keyword _exit_ can terminate a routine early and no error is signaled.
 To signal an error you must use _raise_ keyword.
-You can terminate a routine using _quit_ but this will also terminate the main module,
+You can terminate a routine using _quit_ but this will also terminate the main package,

 **Example:**
 ```